shanunrandev123/DocuBot/README.md

-# PDF Converser Using Gemini Pro
+# PDF Converser Using GenAi

 ## Overview